This vegan hot and sour soup is made with crispy tofu, bok choy and shiitake mushrooms, simmered up in a spicy, gingery broth.

 - ¼ cup fresh cilantro, finely chopped

-- Add ginger and garlic and sautee for about one minute, being careful to avoid burning.
+Heat 1 tablespoon of oil in large saucepan over medium heat.
+Add ginger and garlic and sauté for about one minute, being careful to avoid burning.

-- Heat remaining 1 tbsp. oil in large skillet over medium heat.
+While your broth simmers away, heat the remaining tablespoon of oil in large skillet over medium heat.
 Add tofu and cook on each side until it begins to brown.
 Remove it from the pan and transfer to a plate.

-- Add scallions and cilantro, setting just a bit of each aside.
+Stir in the scallions and cilantro, setting just a bit of each aside.